4.8 on

 Why Choose Diesel? van camper conversion - The camper van conversion is a sleek, white Mercedes-Benz with a high roof, p

 Choosing diesel is about purpose.
 It supports people who go farther, stay out longer, and value long-lasting parts.
-Below are the core reasons diesel platforms remain popular with seasoned RVers.
+Below are the core reasons diesel platforms remain popular with seasoned RVers who are weighing diesel vs gas motorhomes for serious travel.

 Performance and Torque

-Diesel motors give high torque at low RPMs (Mercedes-Benz).
+Diesel motors give high torque at low RPMs (Mercedes-Benz Sprinter specifications).
 That means steady power when climbing hills, passing on highways, or towing gear.

 In mountain areas like Colorado, this power gives peace of mind.
 The engine works well without strain, even under load.